Ph.D., Germanic Languages, University of California, Los Angeles

 Office Phone: 561-297-1294

-Evelyn Trotter is a German native and grew up in the country side of the Baltic Sea.
+Evelyn Trotter is a German nature and grew up in the countryside of the Baltic Sea.
 She received her Ph.D. from the University of California, Los Angeles.
-She currently teaches German language, literature, culture and European Union with an emphasis on the developing aspects of cultural inte-gration.
-Her teaching interests include 19th century and 20th century German literature, European Romanticism, theory of lyrical poetry, Translation studies, comparative literature, European Union and cultural studies.
+She currently teaches German language, literature, culture and European Union with an emphasis on the developing aspects of cultural integration.
+Her teaching interests include 19th- and 20th-century German literature, European Romanticism, theory of lyrical poetry, translation studies, comparative literature, European Union and cultural studies.
 Her research covers German literature, culture and cinema, and the culture and society of the EU.
 In 2009 she received a grant from the EU for her course proposal on a European Film course.
-She is the faculty advisor of the German Club at FAU and is also in the process of put-ting together a study abroad program for Berlin 2012.
+She is the faculty advisor of the German Club at FAU and is also in the process of putting together a study abroad program for Berlin 2012.